Casas Muertas

 Casas Muertas (lit.
 'Dead Houses') is the second novel by Venezuelan writer Miguel Otero Silva, published by Editorial Losada in 1955.
-The novel describes decline of Ortiz, a town in the central plains of the country, due to the continuous deaths from severe malaria epidemics and the emigration of its inhabitants to the large cities and oil production zones.
+The novel describes the decline of Ortiz, a town in the central plains of the country, due to the continuous deaths from severe malaria epidemics and the emigration of its inhabitants to the large cities and oil production zones.
 For the novel, Otero won the 1956 National Literature Prize and the Arístides Rojas Novel Prize, which would have a sequel six years later: Oficina n.º 1.